NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Process.md

 * The __direct__ parents of the entity.
 * The __direct__ children of the entity.

 [![GDC Submission Cases Details Hierarchy](images/GDC_Submission_Cases_Summary_Hierarchy_2.png)](images/GDC_Submission_Cases_Summary_Hierarchy_2.png "Click to see the full image.")

+After uploading data to the workspace on the GDC Data Submission Portal, data will need to be [reviewed by the submitter](#pre-harmonization-checklist) and then [submitted to the GDC](#submit-to-the-gdc) for processing.

 ## Submit Your Workspace Data to the GDC